 Why You Should Trust Us

 This is the third year we've been testing packable kayaks, putting them through their paces in some of the most iconic rivers and pristine alpine lakes in the world, in and around the Sierra Nevada Mountains.
 Maggie assembled a ragtag team of friends and family, all eager to get out on the water to help test these boats.
-Some are fellow expert paddlers with years of experience, many are novice boatsmen and women just excited about it all, and quite a few had never been in a kayak before this.
+Some are fellow expert paddlers with years of experience, many are novice boatsmen and women (and children) just excited about it all, and quite a few had never been in a kayak before this.
 They spent hundreds of hours splashing, paddling, and having aquatic adventures, swapping kayaks, and getting to know which are best for what.
 From toting gear to carting kids and several delighted dogs, we pushed these crafts to their limits, quite literally getting to know each one inside and out.Related: How We Tested Inflatable Kayaks

 Analysis and Test Results